rrnyquist/ebenezer/_Scripture/ESV/61_II_Peter.md

-Simeon Peter, a servant and apostle of Jesus Christ, To those who have obtained a faith of equal standing with ours by the righteousness of our God and Savior Jesus Christ : ^0101
+Simeon Peter, a servant and apostle of Jesus Christ,To those who have obtained a faith of equal standing with ours by the righteousness of our God and Savior Jesus Christ: ^0101

 May grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord. ^0102